Melissa DeLong, LCSW, PIP

 Child, Adolescent, and Adult DBT Therapist, Group Facilitator

-The Wise Center is grateful for the careful guidance and consultation from Yuval Moses who has supported mental health practices in New York City in their applications of DBT with their clients and for their clinics for many years.
-Mr. Moses was intensively trained through Behavioral Tech in DBT, and has also completed level 3 training in AEDP (Accelerated Experiential Dynamic Psychotherapy) for the treatment of trauma.
+The Wise Center is grateful for the careful guidance and consultation from Yuval Moses, LCSW, DBT and AEDP expert.
+Yuval has years of experience supporting mental health practices in New York City in establishing and maintaining DBT programs, through teaching best practices in DBT and helping clinics increase their adherence to Linehan's traditional model of DBT.
+Yuval was intensively trained through Behavioral Tech in DBT, and has also completed level 3 training in AEDP (Accelerated Experiential Dynamic Psychotherapy) for the treatment of attachment-related trauma.
 He is also a faculty member and professor at NYU for their masters in social work students.

 Yuval Moses, LCSWR